PabloNunes/IBM_Professional_Cert/5_Databases_and_SQL_for_Data_Science/README.md

 - Sort Result Sets
   - Order by clause
-  - Can be ordered alfabetically using "order by something"
+  - Can be ordered alphabetically using "order by something"
-  - Can be ordered inverse alfabetically using "order by something desc"
+  - Can be ordered inverse alphabetically using "order by something desc"
-  - Can be used numbers to represent collumns
+  - Can be used numbers to represent columns
   - Can order numbers

 - Grouping Result Sets